Links on Android Authority may earn us a commission. Learn more.

 - YouTube Music – Yes, YouTube Music is included in the price of regular YouTube Premium.
-This does not work in reverse, though.
+The reverse is not true for YouTube Music subscribers, though.

 - YouTube Kids – All of the above, but in the YouTube Kids app.

-YouTube Music Premium is the weird one in the family.
+YouTube Music is the weird one in the family.
 It comes as part of the YouTube Premium membership.
-Thus, if you pay the $12.99 per month (or $17.99 per month for a family plan), you already have the music version as well along with Google Play Music until it is retired.
+Thus, if you pay $11.99 per month (or $17.99 per month for a family plan), you already have the music version as well.

 The only time we wouldn’t recommend the more expensive plan is if you literally only use YouTube for music.
 In that case, the $9.99 per month option would be best for you.
 It’s simple enough to graduate to the more expensive plan should you ever want an ad-free experience on all of YouTube.